Skip to content

 Create a symbolic link for plink

-Let`s create a symbolic link for plink first.
+Let's create a symbolic link for plink first.

-# /home/he/tools/plink/plink is the orinial file
+# /home/he/tools/plink/plink is the original file

 # /home/he/tools/bin is the path for the symbolic link